Alibard/bombat-tyr/README.md

 ### Applying custom UI items styles

-In total, all screens in Authorize module have 6 types of elements:
+In total, all screens in Profile module have 6 types of elements:

  * TEXT_FIELD